Emi-27/AndroidAppDevelopment/README.md

 ## List of ideas
 - Profile automatically filled in using Google/Apple/FB or NemID.
 - List of medications and schedule.
-- Different profiles for healthcare professionals, carers, patients (both higghly capable and elderly/dement).
+- Different profiles for healthcare professionals, carers, patients (both higghly capable and elderly/dementia).
 - Include a picture of each patient.
 - Possibility to upload prescriptions (access to FMK - FaellesMedicinKort)
 - Include basic information and picture of each drug (using promedicin database) with possibility of scanning barcode
 - Include other health functions/vitals (blood pressure, heart rate, mood, sleep, symptoms, pain).
 - Possibility to include a "smart"/connected pill box.
 - Graphical representations of reports (adherence, vitals etc).
+- Reminders for refilling medicines.
+- Possibility to add pets.

 ## Authors